-If you are fascinated by the idea of making dog treats to sell (no baking experience is required, by the way!), I highly recommend you keep reading as we have Kristin here to help us learn how she began this home-based business.
+If you are fascinated by the idea of making dog treats to sell (no baking experience is required, by the way!), I highly recommend you keep reading, as we have Kristin here to help us learn how she began her dog treat business at home.

-Hi Kristin, can you please tell us how you started a dog treat business?
+Hi Kristin, can you please tell us how you started a dog treat business at home?

 Believe it or not, it all started with a cupcake.

 I had a sweet-but-high-maintenance (my ‘diva dog’) pup named Bella.
 Right before her birthday one year, I had this crazy idea that I wanted to bake her something special for her birthday.